Matt Sweeney: Career history

 After Zwan's breakup, Sweeney played guitar with Bonnie "Prince" Billy for several tours in 2004.
 January 2005 saw the release of their collaboration Superwolf on Drag City.
 Sweeney and Bonnie toured behind the Superwolf record in the U.S. and Europe.

 2005 also saw Sweeney producing heavy metal band Early Man's debut album, Closing In.
 The following year found Sweeney working in both the country music and hip-hop scenes, providing guitar work, along with Mike Campbell and Smokey Hormel, on the Johnny Cash album American V: A Hundred Highways and appearing with Yo La Tengo bass player James McNew and Def Jux founder El-P, as guest artists on the first track of rapper Cage's album Hell's Winter.
 He also played guitar on the Dixie Chicks' Taking the Long Way album.
 In addition, he became a member of apocalyptic Christian folk legends Current 93's touring group, playing shows in Europe in support of the Black Ships Ate The Sky album.
-He also recorded with longtime friend Andrew W.K. for W.K.'s Close Calls With Brick Walls album.
+He also recorded Andrew W.K. for W.K.'s Close Calls With Brick Walls album.

 In 2007 Sweeney again collaborated with El-P, this time alongside Omar Rodríguez-López and Cedric Bixler-Zavala of Mars Volta, on El-P's 2007 album, I'll Sleep When You're Dead.

 In early 2009 Sweeney formed The Brill Sisters with Andrew W.K. and producer Don Fleming.
 They played their first show (without Fleming) at Santos Party House on April 2, 2009.
 The entire group performed on April 21.

 In 2016, Sweeney toured with Iggy Pop, Josh Homme as well as Matt Helders to support their album Post Pop Depression.

+In 2021 Sweeney teamed up with Iggy Pop again releasing their cover of “European Son” for the album I’ll Be Your Mirror: A Tribute to The Velvet Underground & Nico.

+That same year Sweeney partnered with Bonnie “Prince” Billy with the release of their record Superwolves.

+In 2024, Sweeney founded the band The Hard Quartet with Stephen Malkmus, Jim White, and Emmett Kelly.

+In 2025 Sweeney toured the world supporting the debut album by The Hard Quartet.
+He has spent his life as a semi regular member of Endless Boogie.